Your Guide to Prebiotics & Probiotics for Pets

 Different animals benefit from specific supplements.

 In horses, you may find that the issues of colic decrease.
-In dogs, you’ll find performance improvements, improvement in skin conditions, and even a reduction in joint pain and an increase in neurological function.
+In dogs, you may see performance improvements, improvement in skin conditions, and even a reduction in joint pain and/or an increase in neurological function.

-In nearly all animals, including humans, you’ll see a stronger immune system, reduced flatulence, improved skin and coat, improved gastrointestinal processes, and as you continue to improve, you’ll find that your sense of well-being has improved.
+In nearly all animals, including humans, you’ll see a stronger immune system, reduced flatulence, improved skin and coat, improved gastrointestinal processes, and as you continue to improve, you’ll find that their (and your own) sense of well-being has improved.

 But all of these results depend on finding the delicate balance of gut microflora, and every animal is different.